gridlabd-tutorials/lesson-7/README.md

 4. Add an agricultural load to load 5
 5. Add a public service load to load 6
 6. Use the weather forecast for Denver Colorado
-7. Add a general time-varying load to load 7

 # Exercices